claygiffin/100-coaches-site/src/pages/services/index.md

   description: >-
     100 Coaches include some the world's most effective consultants in all areas of employee and customer growth and engagement.
-We offer a unique spectrum of professionals who give speeches, deliver workshops, and lead transformation.
+We offer a unique spectrum of professionals who deliver workshops, and lead transformation.
 With so many talented people in our group, we make it easier to find the right solution which may include our unique ability to bring together multiple world class resources.
   servicesList:
     - description: >
         Over 5 million people use our Business Model Canvas.
 Join them by using